We receive free entry and meal in exchange for a review, all options are our own.

 Next we headed over to the East Coast Diner inside Rollerbowl for lunch.
 You can eat at your lane but with kids, sitting them at a stable seemed like a better plan.
 The menu is classic diner food with the added addition of Pizza.
 This made our lives so much easier since Girl Child doesn’t really eat anything else.
 I wasn’t very hungry so had the kid’s macaroni cheese which came with some really good garlic bread.
 Chris and Boy Child shared a platter which included chicken wings, dippers, onions rings and loads of fries.
 All of the portions were huge and the food was really good, fresh and not at all greasy.

 It took us about 25 minutes to get to Rollerbowl from Chelmsford.
 While we do still have a small bowling alley in our town, it was definitely worth the drive to Rollerbowl and I suspect we’ll be visiting again soon.
 Hopefully I won’t come last next time!
 If you’re interested in other Essex attractions for families, check out our review of Dinotropolis.
+If you’re looking for other ways to spend family time, why not have a look at crabbing with kids.

 Enjoyed this Post?
 Why not pin it for later?